ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Within the next 90 days, do you expect to make significant changes to your investment portfolio?”

-Previously hovering around 30%, the share of wealthy individuals expecting to make significant changes to their portfolios fell back to just 22% in Q4 2023, the lowest point for this metric since this question was introduced in Q4 2021.
-Q1 2024 saw a small recovery in this figure to 25%, but this dropped back again slightly in Q2 to 23%.
-Meanwhile, 60% expect to keep their investments unchanged, while only 17% were unsure of their plans.
-The outcome of notable general elections in the UK and France in June/July may see this figure change in the coming quarters.
+Previously hovering around 30%, the share of wealthy individuals expecting to make significant changes to their portfolios fell back to just 22% in Q4 2023, the lowest point for this metric since this question was introduced two years’ prior.
+Q1 2024 saw a small recovery in this figure to 25%, where it remains as of Q3.
+Meanwhile, 59% expect to keep their investments unchanged, while only 16% were unsure of their plans.
+The outcome of notable general elections in the UK, US and France in June-November 2024 may see this figure change in the coming quarters.

 “Do you plan to change how much you dedicate towards charitable donations and/or sustainable investments over the next year?”

-One in five (22%) say that they will be making more charitable donations in the year ahead, a broadly flat figure against the previous two quarters since this question was introduced to the study.
-Two-thirds (68%) expect to donate about the same, while only 11% anticipate cutting back.
-A similar pattern emerges for sustainable investments, with one-quarterexpecting to increase these, 66% planning to maintain them and only 9% cutting back.
+One in five (19%) say that they will be making more charitable donations in the year ahead, a broadly flat figure against the previous two quarters since this question was introduced to the study.
+More than two thirds (71%) expect to donate about the same, while only 10% anticipate cutting back.
+A similar pattern emerges for sustainable investments, with 29% expecting to increase these, 62% planning to maintain them and only 9% cutting back.

 Back to Top